dfinity/ic-staking-documentation/docs/4-safest-staking-option/4-2-create-neuron.md

 *This step would only happen once 1️⃣ per neuron.*

-Note: To "create a neuron with dissolve delay" and "stake ICP" are equivalent so they will be used interchangeably.
+**Note**: *To “stake ICP” and to “create a neuron” are the same activity so they are used interchangeably.*

 This section assumess you succesffully installed the the QR tools on your **air-gapped computer** from 4.0.